Wacken to hold a 'mini' heavy metal festival | DW | 16.06.2021

 Schleswig-Holstein state government helping out

-"We can hardly wait to finally celebrate together with fans again," says a delighted Holger Hübner, managing director of the Wacken Festival.
+"We can hardly wait to finally celebrate together with fans again," said a delighted Holger Hübner, managing director of the Wacken Festival.

+Wacken co-founder Thomas Jensen praised the support of the state of Schleswig-Holstein

-With the recent positive development of declining COVID infections in Germany, bands, crew and fans impatiently started wondering why they should wait until next year to rock together, said Hübner.
+With the recent positive development of declining COVID infections in Germany, bands, crews and fans had been impatiently wondering why they should be forced to wait until next year, said Hübner.

 "We want Bullhead City to be a bright spot in this second year of cancellations," he added.

-His partner Thomas Jensen praised the productive collaboration with the state of Schleswig-Holstein.
-He says it has revealed clear prospects for events that could be held based on a multi-phase concept of opening up venues.
-"This support allows us to plan while ensuring the safety of participants and the region," Jensen stressed.
+His partner Thomas Jensen praised the productive collaboration with the state of Schleswig-Holstein, and said it has revealed clear prospects for events that could be held based on a multi-phase concept of opening up venues.
+"This support allows us to plan while ensuring the safety of participants and the region," he said.

 More news on the Bullhead City Festival will follow shortly.
 Pre-sales will begin in late June/early July.